 - The sheer irony at the beginning of the song is priceless.

-- Then When the Great Ancestor calls the Stone Dragon Mushu holds the head up to prove that Stone Dragon awoke.
+- Arguably the film's biggest What an Idiot moment—-Mushu's attempt to 'wake the stone dragon', ending with it falling to pieces, followed by the Great Ancestor calling the Stone Dragon and Mushu holds the head up to prove that Stone Dragon awoke.
 And the Great Ancestor bought it.

 Great Ancestor: Great Stone Dragon, have you awakened?

 Great Ancestor: Go!
-The fate of the Fa family, rests on your claws.
+The fate of the Fa family rests in your claws.

-Mushu: Don't even worry about it.
-I will not lose face! [loses his balance and rolls down the hill; the head of the Great Stone Dragon lands on top of him] Ow, my elbow.
-Oh, oh.
-I know I twisted somethin'.
+Mushu: Don't even worry about it!
+I will not lose face!
+AAAH! [loses his balance and tumbles down the hill; the head of the Great Stone Dragon lands on top of him] Ow, my elbow!
+Oh, oh, I know I twisted somethin'.

 - "Get off the roof, get off the roof, get off the roof..."